kappter/random/README.markdown

 1. **Open the App**:
    - Navigate to the app URL in a modern browser (e.g., Chrome, Firefox, Edge).
 2. **Configure the Calculation**:
-   - Enter the number of digits to generate (between 100 and 10,000) in the "Number of Digits" input.
+   - Enter the number of digits to generate (between 100 and 10,000) in the "Number of Digits" input (defaults to 100).
-   - Select a calculation type from the dropdown: "Pi Digits", "Gaussian Digits", or "Perlin Noise Digits".
+   - Select a calculation type from the dropdown: "Pi Digits", "Gaussian Digits", "Perlin Noise Digits", or "LCG Digits".
+3. **Play the Guessing Game**:
+   - In the "Guess Which Digit Will Have the Most Instances" section (visible above the chart), enter a digit (0–9).
+   - Click "Submit Guess" to lock in your guess; a confirmation appears (e.g., "Guess submitted: Digit 5").
+   - The guess input and submit button are disabled during calculation to prevent changes.
+   - You can hide the guess section using the "Hide Guess Section" button if desired, but a guess is required before calculating.
-3. **Start the Calculation**:
+4. **Start the Calculation**:
-   - Click the "Calculate" button to begin generating digits.
+   - Click the "Calculate" button to begin generating digits (requires a submitted guess).
-   - Watch the chart update in real-time as digits are processed:
+   - Watch the chart update every 50 digits, with the leading digit highlighted in dark red.
-     - Bars grow every 50 digits, reflecting the frequency of each digit.
-     - Text overlays above each bar show the current count and tally.
-   - The "Live Digit" display shows the current digit being processed.
+   - The "Live Digit" display shows the current digit, and the "Processed" counter tracks progress.
-   - The "Processed" counter shows progress (e.g., "Processed: 500/1000 digits").
-4. **Play the Guessing Game**:
-   - Expand the "Guess the First Digit to Reach Target" section.
-   - Set a target count (e.g., 500) and guess a digit (0-9).
-   - After the calculation completes, click "Check Guess" to see if your guess was correct.
-   - The first digit to reach the target count will be highlighted in red on the chart.
+   - After completion:
+     - A summary report appears below the chart, listing each digit’s tally and count.
+     - The guess result is displayed automatically (e.g., "Correct!
+Your guess (9) was one of the digits with the most instances (13 occurrences).").
+     - The guess input is re-enabled for the next calculation.

 ## Debugging Tips
 - **Chart Not Updating**: